meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 But suppose you use someone else&rsquo;s exploratory study as your confirmatory study?
 Since you didn&rsquo;t know the results beforehand, and approach someone else&rsquo;s dataset with your own hypothesis, like &ldquo;red meat leads to cancer&rdquo;, could you confirm it?
 The answer is yes, conditional on your process of how you chose which study to look at.
 You can only regard it as confirmation if the process didn&rsquo;t introduce bias.
 If you were to just riffle through lots of studies until you find one that confirms your theory, this is just the same as cherry-picking data on another level: cherry-picking studies.
 Sure, the subjects in study number 34 showed the pattern, but what about all the people in studies number 1 through 33?
 What&rsquo;s more rational is to take into account *all* studies from 1 through 34 and see if the pattern still holds.
 Even that is problematic since you stopped *right* when you found a study with the pattern &#x2013; what&rsquo;s even better is to have chosen ahead of time &ldquo;I&rsquo;ll look at 50 studies&rdquo;, the exact number isn&rsquo;t important so long as you stick to it no matter whether you find a pattern or not.
 Only by that ritual will your findings become real information to you.
 You must be willing to accept that you were wrong.
 Science doesn&rsquo;t work without that willingness; one who lacks it is not doing science, even though they may be reading papers and doing all the externally visible parts of what looks like science.
 For a process to become scientific, it requires a pledge inside the researcher&rsquo;s mind, to tie herself to the mast of accepting whatever the data may say.

 This is basically how a meta-analysis or systematic review works.
 Though they don&rsquo;t use a simplistic cutoff like &ldquo;50 studies&rdquo;, but a cutoff like &ldquo;all studies above a certain quality&rdquo;.
-There will not be that many high-quality studies with directly comparable data suitable for answering a research question.
+There will not be that many high-quality studies with directly comparable data suitable for answering a research question, which makes it easier.

+<a id="org932cfb7"></a>

+### florp

+You cannot use others&rsquo; erroneous reasoning as evidence that you are right.
+Negated stupidity is not intelligence.
+If there are a thousand possible answers and you disprove one, it does not mean that your favored answer is correct!
+There are 998 other answers.

+You don&rsquo;t need to dismantle others&rsquo; others reasoning when you are excellent at dismantling your own.
+Say you accept someone else&rsquo;s reasoning and integrate it into your belief system.
+Since it is now your own, you&rsquo;ll go ahead and look for flaws, and if necessary dismantle it just the same as with other false beliefs of yours.
+Being able to dismantle your own reasoning *is* being able to dismantle those of others.
+It comes with the territory, and you want to be able to criticize yourself precisely as well as you can criticize others &#x2013; a one-to-one ratio &#x2013; and so learning to battle others for the sake of it will only tip the scales against yourself finding truth.  *First learn to battle yourself*.

+Modern rationality is taking on a responsibility to yourself.
+Taking seriously the fact that you can mislead yourself.
+If you *actually* want to win, and aren&rsquo;t merely out to *feel* like you&rsquo;re winning (I bet nine out of ten you fall into the latter category right now, especially if you vehemently claim you do not), you cannot be in it for the good feels.
+You have a job to do &#x2013; perhaps you want to help the world, or cure a friend of disease that stumps doctors &#x2013; and your own comfortable feeling of having already found The Truth is an irrelevant casualty on the way to finishing the job.

 <a id="org33e8bbb"></a>